mmaltsev/mmaltsev/README.md

 **What I work on**

 - Developer tooling: SDKs, CLIs, APIs, extensibility frameworks
-- API-first SaaS platforms and ecosystems
+- API-first platforms, SaaS, and ecosystems
 - Product strategy, roadmaps, and prioritization
 - UX for developers and design systems
 - Cross-functional delivery in Agile environments